imonikaofficial/ICT2203/README.md

-Wi-Fi Deauthentication Attack Tool & Detection Script This project contains two Python scripts:
+📡 Wi-Fi Deauthentication Attack & Detection Tool
+This project provides two Python scripts:

-wifideauth.py — A tool for scanning Wi-Fi networks and launching deauthentication attacks against clients.
+wifideauth.py — Scan for Wi-Fi access points and optionally launch deauthentication attacks.

-detection.py — A script for detecting deauthentication attacks by sniffing wireless packets in monitor mode.
+detection.py — Detect ongoing deauthentication attacks against a wireless network.

+⚠️ Legal Notice
-⚠️ Legal Notice: This tool is intended for educational and authorized testing purposes only.
-Unauthorized use of deauthentication attacks on networks you do not own or have explicit permission to test is illegal and unethical.
+This tool is intended only for educational and authorized security testing.
+Performing deauthentication attacks on networks without explicit permission is illegal and unethical.

 📁 Files

-wifideauth.py
+File	Description
-A Python-based Wi-Fi deauthentication tool using Scapy.
+wifideauth.py	Wi-Fi scanner and deauthentication attack tool detection.py	Sniffer for detecting deauthentication attacks

-detection.py
-Detects deauthentication attacks against a specific Access Point by sniffing Wi-Fi packets.

 🔧 Requirements
-Python 3

-Linux (Kali, Ubuntu, or any Linux with wireless support)
+Operating System: Linux (Kali, Ubuntu, or any with wireless support)

+Python: Version 3.x

-Root privileges
+Privileges: Root access required

-Wireless interface that supports monitor mode
+Hardware: Wireless adapter that supports monitor mode

-Python packages:
+📦 Python Dependencies

-scapy

-mac-vendor-lookup

 Install dependencies with:

-bash
-Copy
-Edit
 pip install scapy mac-vendor-lookup
 🛠 Setup & Usage
-1. Wi-Fi Deauth Tool: wifideauth.py
+1️⃣ Deauthentication Tool (wifideauth.py)
-Basic Usage
+✅ Basic Usage

-bash
-Copy
-Edit
-sudo python wifideauth.py -c <channel> -a <mac>
+sudo python wifideauth.py -c <channel> -a <target>
-Arguments
+📄 Arguments

+Option	Description
--v : Verbose mode
+-v	Verbose mode

--h, --help : Show help
+-h, --help	Show help message

--c, --channel : Channel to monitor
+-c, --channel	Set the Wi-Fi channel to monitor

--a, --attack : Attack mode

-* — attack all clients
+-a, --attack	Set to * for all clients or specify a MAC address 📌 Examples

-<MAC> — target specific client MAC address

-Examples
-Scan and detect clients:
+Scan clients on channel 6:
 sudo python wifideauth.py -c 6
 Attack all clients on channel 8: sudo python wifideauth.py -c 8 -a *
-Attack a specific MAC address: sudo python wifideauth.py -c 11 -a 2C:D0:66:A3:6E:39
+Attack a specific MAC address on channel 11: sudo python wifideauth.py -c 11 -a 2C:D0:66:A3:6E:39 2️⃣ Deauthentication Detection (detection.py)
-2. Deauth Detection Script (also in wifideauth.py for convenience) Run the detection: sudo python wifideauth.py
-Follow on-screen steps:
+This functionality is also embedded in wifideauth.py.

+▶️ Run the Script
+sudo python detection.py
+🧭 Workflow
+Choose your wireless interface.

-Choose an interface and enter monitor mode.
+Put the interface in monitor mode.

-The script will sniff for deauthentication packets.
+The script will sniff for Dot11Deauth packets.

-After 30 detections, an alert will be shown.

-Interface will be reset to managed mode.
+Upon detecting 30 deauth packets, you'll receive a warning.

+The interface is restored to managed mode after detection.

 🧠 Features
 Automatic interface selection

-Channel setting and reset handling

-MAC address vendor lookup
+Monitor mode and managed mode switching

-Deauthentication packet injection (for attack mode)
+Deauthentication packet injection (attack mode)

-Live detection and alerting on potential deauth attacks
+Real-time deauthentication detection and alerting

+MAC vendor lookup for clarity in logs

+Robust error handling and recovery for interface issues

 🛑 Disclaimer
-This tool is meant strictly for research, education, and authorized penetration testing.
-Misuse may violate local laws and network policies.
+This software is intended solely for educational, research, and authorized penetration testing purposes.
+Misuse of this tool may result in violations of local laws and organizational policies.
+You are responsible for your actions.